Jewish Institute for National Security of America: Programs

-Generals and Admirals Program to Israel

-One of JINSA's most important programs is to invite, with the assistance of the Pentagon and the U.S. Department of State, retired U.S. senior military officers to Israel.
-The Generals and Admirals Program includes meetings with Israeli political and military leaders.
+JINSA organizes trips of U.S. military officers, retired U.S. military flag and general officers, and students at U.S. military academies to Israel.
+In February 2023, a JINSA-organized delegation of 30 U.S. military officers visited Israel Aerospace Industries, one of Israel's largest technology employers.
+According to The Nation, "JINSA facilitates meetings between Israeli officials and the still-influential US flag officers, who, upon their return to the States, happily write op-eds and sign letters and advertisements championing the Likudnik line."

 More than 200 retired admirals and generals, including shock and awe theorist Adm.
 Leon "Bud" Edney, USN, Lt.
 Gen. Jay Garner, USA, Maj.
 Gen. David L. Grange, USA, Maj.
 Gen. Jarvis Lynch, USMC, Maj.
 Gen. Sidney Shachnow, USA, Adm.
 Leighton "Snuffy" Smith, USN, Adm.
 Carlisle Trost, USN and Brig.
 Gen. Thomas E. White, USA, have participated in the trips over the last 21 years.
 Participation in the program makes no requirements of the invitees to make statements, form opinions or maintain any further relationship with JINSA, yet many trip alums have participated more than once, and 50 past participants co-authored a statement on violence in the Palestinian-controlled territories that appeared in The New York Times in October 2000.